nicholaswilde/recipes/docs/mediterranean/vegetarian-paella.md

 ### Step 4

 Stir in crushed tomatoes and vegetable broth.
-Bring liquid to a boil and stir in arborio rice and saffron.
+Bring liquid to a boil and stir in Arborio rice and saffron.
 Rice should be completely covered with liquid.

 ### Step 5